raphCode/master-thesis-muzero/approach.typ

 moves to search for @azero.
 These !tss are an important concept in !RL, since their value is by definition zero: no future !rs can occur @sutton.
-Additionally, in !gs, the !r is often sparse, meaning that a non-zero !r occurs only at the end of the !g.
-In this case, the !r of !tss is the only driving force behind learning a good !p.

-Likewise, in the !mcts, !tns are important anchors that provide a known, ground-truth !r and !v:
-During search, !rs and !vs of !ns are backpropagated upward along the search path from children to parents.
-Backpropagation from !tns provides upstream !ns with valuable !i that ultimately allows the !ag to make an informed decision about what !a to take.
-In fact, by applying this process iteratively, it is possible to evaluate !as for !g !ss many steps before the end of the !g.
+Tss play an important role in the case of $n$<no-join>-step !rets:
+!Rets are exact for the last $n$ steps of a training !traj, because only !env !rs are summed.
+A training !traj ending at time $T$ thus has ground-thruth targets for the !vs
+$v^(T-n), v^(T-n+1), ..., v^T$.
+For previous time steps $t < T-n$, the !rets are bootstrapped with the !ag's !v !fn
+$v_(t+n)$.
+The accuracy of the training targets thus depends on the !vs estimated by the !ag.

+In !mz, the n-step !ret is bootstrapped with the !v of the root !n from the tree search.
+It is therefore desireable if the !v in the search tree are accurate for timesteps near !ts.
+!N !vs in a !mc search tree depend on !vs backpropagated from child !ns.
+This recursive condition repeats until a !tn is reached, where the !env ultimately provides an outcome.
+In the case where !rs are sparse (zero most of the time, nonzero in !ts), !tns represent ground-thruth anchors for !vs in the search because their !v is taken from the !env.

-!mz replaces the perfect simulator with the !dnet, which provides !r !preds for transitions between !ns. is unexpected that !mz does not include any concept of !tns:
+!mz replaces the perfect simulator with the !dnet, which provides !r !preds for transitions between !ns.
+I finde it unexpected that !mz does not include any concept of !tns:

 #blockquote("muzero")[
   _MuZero_ does not give special treatment to terminal nodes and always uses the value